ananta-IO/marq/README.md

 Open browser to server on port [3000](http://localhost:3000)

+Click "configure facebook credentials" and follow the instructions to setup and configure a facebook app for development

+Log in to your brand new marq

-Hack and submit pull request.
+Hack and submit pull requests.

 ## Roadmap